+NOTE: This policy is legally required.
+The following policy indicates that the Governing Board retains authority to approve new programs and courses, and discontinue programs, and delegates the authority for all other actions to the CEO.
+It is the option we legally advise, but options that delegate all authority to the CEO or that require Board approval for new courses and discontinue courses are legal.
+However, it is suggested that Boards not require staff to submit program or course modifications to them for approval.

+The portion of this policy regarding credit hour definition is legally required in an effort to show good faith compliance with the applicable federal regulations.

 The programs and curricula of the Grossmont-Cuyamaca Community College District (District) shall be of high quality, relevant to community and student needs, and evaluated regularly to ensure quality, currency, and intra-district alignment.
-Programs, services, and courses provided in new formats shall be held to the same standards as all other programs and curricula.
-Consistent with Strategic, Academic/Educational, and Facility Master Plans, new educational formats and technologies will be supported and incorporated into programs and services for students.
-To that end, the Chancellor shall, through mutual agreement with the Academic Senates, establish procedures for the development and review of all curricular offerings, including their establishment, modification or discontinuance.
+P To that end, the Chancellor shall establish procedures for the development and review of all curricular offerings, including their establishment, modification, or discontinuance.

 Furthermore, these procedures shall include:

-Appropriate involvement of the faculty and Academic Senate in all processes
+appropriate involvement of the faculty and Academic Senate in all processes;

-Regular review and justification of programs and course descriptions
+regular review and justification of programs and course descriptions

-Opportunities for training for persons involved in aspects of curriculum development
+opportunities for training for persons involved in aspects of curriculum development; and

-Consideration of job market and other related information for vocational and occupational biannual program review, submitted for approval to the Governing Board.
+consideration of job market and other related information for career and technical education programs.

+NOTE: The following language is optional:

-The Board encourages the District to develop and offer programs and curricula in ethnic studies, programs and curricula that infuse a global perspective into the curricular offerings, and programs and curricula that include instruction from the perspectives of persons from historically marginalized groups.
+The Board encourages the District to develop and offer programs and curricula in ethnic studies, programs and curricula that infuse a global perspective into the curricular offerings, and programs and curricula that include instruction from the perspectives of persons with low socioeconomic status in the topic.

-All new programs and program discontinuances shall be subject to the approval of the Governing Board.
-Subject to ratification by the Governing Board, the Chancellor may approve new options and/or certificates within existing programs, new stand-alone courses, and new and/or modified non-credit courses.

-New courses that are not part of an existing approved program and all new programs shall be submitted to the California Community Colleges Chancellor’s Office for approval as required.
+All new programs and program discontinuances shall be approved by the Governing Board.
+All new programs shall be submitted to the California Community Colleges Chancellor’s Office for approval as required.

 Individual degree-applicable credit courses offered as part of a permitted educational program shall be approved by the Board.
 Non-degree-applicable credit and degree-applicable courses that are not part of an existing approved program must satisfy the conditions authorized by Title 5 regulations and shall be approved by the Board.